saleor/saleor/docs/customization/extensions.rst

 BasePlugin
 ----------
-BasePlugin is located in ``saleor.core.extensions.base_plugin``.
+BasePlugin is located in ``saleor.extensions.base_plugin``.
 It is an abstract class for storing all methods available for any plugin.
 All methods take the ``previous_value`` parameter.
 This contains a value calculated by the previous plugin in the queue.
 If the plugin is first in line, it will use the default value calculated by the manager.